 - To get started, navigate to the "Links & Website Chat" section of the Admin menu, and select “Create New Website Chat.”

-- You can route your chats to a workflow, which gives you the ability to create rules, manage how and when your chats will be presented, and determine who the chat will be sent to.
+- Legacy customers may route chats to a workflow, which gives you the ability to create rules, manage how and when your chats will be presented, and determine to whom the chat will be sent.
+All customers are advised to use the Playbook functionality for routing, in lieu of the legacy workflows.

-- You can route your chat to a ChatBot, which will collect information on and/or qualify the visitor, and then decide where the chat should be sent based on the information collected.
+- You can route your chat to a Playbook, which will collect information on and/or qualify the visitor, and then decide where the chat should be sent based on the information collected.

 - Chat Completion Action: Once a chat ends, users have two options for how this will display to visitors: